 Recording currently involves calibration with help from project staﬀ in order to ensure that the recordings are consistent and the responses are appropriate to chunk into useful videos.
 Standardization includes ensuring that the mentor maintains a resting position 3 seconds before and after the question is answered.
 The resting position should be in the same spot throughout the recordings, to avoid “jumping” where a mentor’s next statement has a totally diﬀerent head or body position.
 In addition to this, the mentor is recommended to try to use emotion, smiles, stories, and hand motion to provide engagement.
 So far, each recording has been standardized by using the same low-cost equipment setup (webcam, microphone, backdrop), which is shipped to mentors who are located remotely.
 After recording, either the mentor (if remote) or research staﬀ upload the session ﬁles to cloud storage for post-processing.
 Overall, this approach has worked eﬀectively, with the quality of recordings and transitions signiﬁcantly higher than was initially anticipated.
 Sound quality has occasionally suﬀered, however: mentors have forgotten to activate the provided microphone (laptop internal microphone used instead) or used the microphone incorrectly (facing the wrong way for a directional microphone).

-An area of improvement for this part of the methodology would be to try and move this to a stand alone process where the mentor could record follow up questions themselves.
+An area of improvement for this part of the methodology would be to try and move this to a standalone process where the mentor could record follow up questions themselves.
 This is challenging, because it is hard for a mentor to predict what follow-up questions a student might ask.
 An automated mechanism to help detect likely follow-up questions (e.g., detecting uncommon proper nouns) might help a mentor self-record more eﬀectively.

 3.2 Preprocessing for Transcripts